cesarvargas16/DCI_decoder_LTE/README.md

 # DCI_decoder_LTE

-The Trace_DATE.csv file created by the LTEanalyzer contains, among other information, the payload of the DCI messages.
+The TraceName.csv file created by the LTEanalyzer contains, among other information, the payload of the DCI messages.
 The payload is a string of bits that must be decoded according to 3GPP specifications.

 ## Prerequisites
 Before running the code, make sure you have the following libraries installed: